kanishkp80/browser-api-agent/PLAN.md

 - Browser operations may use page content, DOM/accessibility, forms, uploads, and downloads.
 - Business operations must go through the UI.
 Replaying authenticated network requests is outside the agreed scope.
 - The first prototype runs locally with a dedicated browser profile.
+- Evaluate Camofox Browser alongside direct Playwright behind a replaceable browser adapter.
+This comparison is agreed; the backend is not yet selected or installed.
 - Use OpenAI GPT-6 Astra (`gpt-6-astra`) in Astra Ultra mode for discovery, workflow learning, unfamiliar-page reasoning, and recovery.
 The user has confirmed maximum reasoning with proactive delegation of useful independent work to subagents.
 - Target exact behavior for a declared supported endpoint subset, with explicit coverage gaps.
 - A dedicated test account will be available to exercise writes and jobs on test data during the implementation and validation phase.